-The main difference between the new balance and the previous version is the inclusion of extraordinary receipts and payments in the main budget presentation.
-The introduction of the operating account and capital account makes extraordinary items obsolete; these are now included in the main transaction categories.
+In the main budget presentation, the main difference between the new balance and the previous version is the category "extraordinary receipts and payments", which is now referred to as National Revenue Fund receipts and payments.
+The introduction of the operating account and capital account makes extraordinary items obsolete - these are now included in the main transaction categories.
 The classification principles and categories used in this new format will be the same as those used for classifying government transactions.